practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 end
 ```

-And with that, you should now completely understand the structure of the initial
+At this point, you should now completely understand the structure of the initial
 state of the world in [Rich Hickey's ant simulator][sim], and if you're new to
 Clojure, you probably know a lot more about the language than you did when you
-started reading!
+started reading.
 If you have enjoyed the journey so far, definitely consider
 reading the entire program; this article only covers tip of the iceberg!

 ## Reflections